puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Viewing reports

 By default, the `puppet preview` command outputs a report of the compilation/differences between the two catalogs on 'stdout'.
 If compiling for a single node a summary report of the differences is displayed, and when compiling for multiple node the summary is an aggregate status report of catalog diff status per node.

 This can be changed with [`--view`](#--view) to instead (for a single node) view one of the catalogs, the diff, or one of the compilation logs, or when compiling for multiple nodes, the `overview` report which correlates differences and issues across all nodes.
 Use the `--last` option with `--view` to view a result from the previous run obtained for one or several nodes instead of performing new compilations and diffs.
 Using `--last` without a list of nodes, uses the result obtain from all previous compilations.

+View the log of one node:

+`puppet preview --last mynode --view baseline_log`

+View the aggregate/correlated overview for three nodes:

-`puppet preview --last --view baseline_log mynode` `puppet preview --last --view baseline_log mynode1 mynode2 mynode3`
+`puppet preview --last mynode1 mynode2 mynode3 --view overview`

 ####Processing output